burakulas/ml-ebs/README.md

 # Predict Kepler catalog
 python 4b_kepler_prediction.py
 ```
 Run the following command to predict parameters from custom light curve data.
 Ensure your CSV files are located in the custom_data folder with two columns (phase and flux) and a phase range of 0.25 to 1.25.
-**Note:** Prediction scripts use GPU acceleration (CuPy) if available, falling back to CPU otherwise.
+Prediction scripts use GPU acceleration (CuPy) if available, falling back to CPU otherwise.

 ```bash
 python 4c_custom_prediction.py